Ethical Frameworks for Conducting Social Challenge Studies

 In addition, honeypot studies raise ethical questions that challenge even the most adaptable guidelines.
 What is the researchers' duty to attackers?
 If attackers use fake items, do standard ethical rules still apply?
 These scenarios intentionally cause hostile actions with no opportunity to explain them later, creating an uneven ethical situation.
 Unlike medical research, where people agree to controlled harm for knowledge and safety, cybersecurity studies create ethical traps to study participants' actions without their approval, which goes against their best interests.
 Because of this, researchers must carefully measure possible harm to systems, themselves, and even the attacker.

-Another challenge comes from IRBs.
-Many IRBs are not equipped to evaluate studies on honeypots or malware.
+Another challenge comes from research ethics committees (such as IRBs/REBs).
+Many research ethics committees are not equipped to evaluate honeypot or malware studies.
 As a result, ethical review can become overly cautious or insufficiently critical.
-This gap highlights the opportunity for cooperation and knowledge sharing between cybersecurity experts and ethics reviewers, supported by guidelines like the Menlo Report, to better assess digital risks.
+This gap highlights an opportunity for cooperation and knowledge sharing between cybersecurity experts and ethics reviewers, supported by guidelines like the Menlo Report, to better assess digital risks.